 Conclusion

 Our findings reveal that patients’ experience of treatment and recovery after a distal femoral fracture is similar to that of a hip fracture, with limited mobility and difficulty completing day-to-day activities prominent within patients’ accounts of their experience.
 We also found that the majority of participants reported limited physiotherapy once they were discharged from hospital and some participants experienced a lack of confidence and a reluctance to mobilise.
 Our findings reinforce: i) the importance of engaging with patients and helping them to understand what is happening to their body and the impact of their injury on their daily life, and ii) the need for greater support, including community physiotherapy, to help patients regain confidence, stay mobile and maintain their independence after a fragility fracture.
-Further research is required to investigate the most appropriate interventions to foster patients’ confidence after a fragility fracture.
+Further research is required to i) identify whether patient characteristics such as self-efficacy, which may not currently be factored into treatment decision-making, are important predictors of patient outcomes and ii) investigate the most appropriate interventions to foster patients’ confidence after a fragility fracture.

 References